Springer categories for regular centralizers in well-generated complex braid groups: Preliminaries on Garside categories

 \subsection{Periodic elements and divided categories}

+In this section, we fix a homogeneous Garside category $(\Cc,\Delta)$, with set of simples $\Ss$ and Garside automorphism $\phi$.
+We denote by $\Gg$ the enveloping groupoid of $\Cc$.
+We also fix two coprime integers $p,q>0$, along with positive integers $\eta,\mu$ such that $p\eta-q\mu=1$.

-We fix $(\Cc,\Delta)$ a homogeneous Garside category, and $\Gg(\Cc)$ its enveloping groupoid.
-The study of supper-summit sets provides a solution to the conjugacy problem in $\Gg(\Cc)$ for any two pair of endomorphisms.
-If we restrict our attention to the so-called periodic elements of $\Gg(\Cc)$, then we obtain a more convenient solution to the conjugacy problem through the construction of a particular Garside category.
+The study of super-summit sets provides a solution to the conjugacy problem in $\Gg$ for any pair of endomorphisms.
+If we restrict our attention to the so-called periodic elements of $\Gg$, then we obtain a more convenient solution to the conjugacy problem through the construction of a particular Garside category.